angelomorgado/CARLA-Sensor-Visualization/README.md

 - Maybe make a web client of this that lets you chose different vehicles and verify if they have sensors and all.
 Cool idea.

+- Add the rest of the available CARLA sensors

+- Make the window dynamic based on the amount of sensors